Catania

 Taormina, Italy

-• Messina: Messina is the third largest city in Sicily and it is known for its location on the Messina Strait between the rest of the island and the Italian mainland.
-It was founded by Greek colonists in the 7th century BC.
-There are several attractions in Messina.
+Messina is the third largest city in Sicily, and it is known for its location on the Strait of Messina between the island and the Italian mainland.
+It was founded by Greek colonists in the 7th century BC with the name Zancle, which came from King Zanclus.
+Since then, Messina has been a free city and ruled by Romans, Goths, Byzantines and Normans, among others as well.

 Palermo, Italy